Approximation of smallest linear tree grammar: Abstract

 \section{Abstract}

 A simple linear-time algorithm for constructing a linear context-free tree grammar of size $\Ocomp(r\grammarsize + r \grammarsize \log (n/r \grammarsize))$ for a given input tree \mytree{} of size $n$ is presented, where $\grammarsize$ is the size of a minimal linear context-free tree grammar for \mytree, and $r$ is the maximal rank of symbols in \mytree{} (which is a constant in many applications).
-This is the first example of a grammar-based tree compression algorithm with a good approximation ratio.
-The analysis of the algorithm uses an extension of the recompression technique (used in the context of grammar-based string compression) from strings to trees.
+This is the first example of a grammar-based tree compression algorithm with a good, i.e.\ logarithmic in terms of the size of the input tree, approximation ratio.
+The analysis of the algorithm uses an extension of the recompression technique from strings to trees.